Draft RFP - ProTech Space-Based Environmental Monitoring (SBEM) Domain Task Order 1(TO1)

 Submission & Evaluation

-- Evaluation Criteria: Best Value Tradeoff Process, with the Technical Factor being more important than Price.
-Technical evaluation will assess minimal requirements and desired capabilities.
+- Evaluation Criteria: Best Value Tradeoff, with Technical Approach being more important than Price.
+Technical evaluation includes Minimal Requirements (Neutral Atmosphere Data) and Desired Capabilities.
+Proposals must meet minimum SOW requirements for technical acceptability.